merecmoney/DistributedDataBases/README.md

 As seen in each image, the result is the same, just change the way query was written.

-Fragmentantion Transparency makes querying for programmer much easier because he shouldn't know Fragmentation Scheme to use the Distribuited Database.
+Fragmentation Transparency makes querying for programmer much easier because he shouldn't know Fragmentation Scheme to use the Distributed Database.

 ### Practice 5

-Implemented Fragmentantion Transparency for
+Implemented Fragmentation Transparency for
 _INSERT_, _UPDATE_ and _DELETE_ operations.

 This requirement was created using INSTEAD OF TRIGGERS for each